lrdj/donkey/_posts/2026/2026-02-19-anger-travels.md

 In Britain, the same anxiety — flat wages, work that feels more precarious every year, public services buckling — gets offered a different outlet entirely.
 The other.
 The migrant.
 The small boat crossing the Channel.

 It would be easy to turn this into nonsense about national character — the French revolt upward, the British blame sideways.
 But I doubt that's true, and I think it's the wrong lesson.

+Maybe I only notice this because my defaults point the other way.
+I grew up in France, where marching alongside your teachers at fifteen was just something you did.
+The reflex it left me with is that anger goes up, towards the people who could actually fix things.

+I once did one of those corporate culture questionnaires on a management course, and secretly hoped it would score me as English.
+It came back ninety per cent French.
+That stung, because I thought I'd moved past all that years ago — but apparently it's wiring, not opinion.

+So I'm not writing this as a neutral observer, and I'm certainly not exempt.
+I'm the one who keeps expecting the anger to travel upward, and keeps being puzzled when it slides sideways instead.

 A grievance has no built-in direction.
 Someone writes it one.